jamesfalkner/sko-2019-workshop/README.md

 oc project skodemo
 ```

 At this point, we're ready to deploy.
 Let's use the typical developer workflow to login and deploy the project with `odo`.
-First, we'll create the app.
+First, we'll create the app in the context of odo.
 Run the following in your Terminal:

 ```sh
 cd /projects/harry-potter-quarkus